BredaUniversityResearch/MSP-ProceduralOceanView/README.md

 ---
 # MSP-ProceduralOceanView

-## Directly export data from MSP Challenge into Procedural Ocean using POV launcher
+## Directly export data from MSP Challenge into Immersive Ocean using POV launcher

-1. Start pov-launcher.exe application in the ProceduralOcean and choose "Import POV Config"
+1. Start pov-launcher.exe application in the ImmersiveOcean and choose "Import POV Config"

 ![alt text](Media/image-7.png)